 Students who attend Tower Hill are inquisitive and motivated.
 They bring an excitement for learning into the classroom.
 Students immerse themselves in their learning environment.
 They care about each other and work together.

 A: Tower Hill's financial assistance program is need-based and offers financial assistance to families who qualify.
 Tower Hill does not offer athletic scholarships and regulations from the state athletic agency prohibits us from offering athletic scholarships.
-Tower Hill has some limited endowed scholarship funds for new students entering 9th grade based on academic achievement.
+Tower Hill has some limited endowed scholarship funds for new students entering 9th grade based on academic achievement combined with a well-rounded background in the arts, athletics, and service.

 A: Tower Hill typically has new students enter at most grade levels, with the exception of twelfth grade.
 The majority of our new students enter in the Preschool years, Tower Tots, Prekindergarten and Kindergarten.
 We also enroll a large number of students entering 9th grade.